Nice try, Brian, but you get your own show, and you can go say that.

 But that's not what I see.

 You know, we got some people dancing in the end zone here in Washington, D.C.
-And they haven't scored a touchdown yet.

 It is a good analogy.

-Uh you're you're you're you're going to the dance party here before you've been invited.
+You're going to the dance party here before you've been invited.

-Uh And it's it's uh it it's it's true, ladies and gentlemen.
+And it's true, ladies and gentlemen.

-Plus the drive-by media is all concerned, too.
+Plus, the drive-by media is all concerned, too.

-They think Iraq is how they're gonna win the Iraq is what's gonna force Republicans out of office.
+Iraq is what's going to force Republicans out of office.

-That's gonna bring people to polls.
+That's going to bring people to polls.

-Hey uh we're just doing it for the cause here, folks.
+We're just doing it for the cause here, folks.

 Your telephone calls next.